Feedback

 This course does not support the nRF7002 EB.

-Since the nRF70 series is a companion IC operating alongside the dual-core nRF5340 SoC, you have the option to build for the secure or the non-secure domain (by adding the suffix _ns to the board name).
-When building for a non-secure build target, the build will produce two separate environments: a secure processing environment and a non-secure processing environment.
-The two separate images are the application firmware, running in the non-secure processing environment, and the Trusted Firmware-M (TF-M), running in the secure processing environment.
+Since the nRF70 series is a companion IC operating alongside the dual-core nRF5340 SoC, you have the option to build with Trusted Firmware-M (TF-M), by adding the suffix _ns to the board target.
+When building with TF-M, the build will produce two separate environments: a secure processing environment and a non-secure processing environment.
+The two separate images are the application firmware, running in the non-secure processing environment, and the TF-M, running in the secure processing environment.

 Radio coexistence